 Good governance is achieved when an organisational structure is in place that adequately serves the City's operations, and those operations are planned to achieve the established goals and the strategic direction set for the City.
-As part of their role, the CEO is to establish an organisational structure that meets these needs.
+Part of the role of the CEO is to establish an organisational structure which will facilitate the delivery of projects and programs within the Strategic Community Plan.